twcook/S3M_Python/docs_source/source/config.rst

 S3MPython has a significant number of configuration options, all with reasonable defaults.

-When the project is initialized a copy of *S3MPython.conf* is placed in the *conf* subdirectory of your project root.
+When the project is initialized a copy of the file *S3MPython.conf* is placed in the *conf* subdirectory of your project root.

 This is a copy of the *S3MPython.conf* file with comments.
 If you open the *conf/S3MPython.conf* file in your project, it will not have comments.
 Also the **prjpath:** variable should have the complete path to your project root as its value.